shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-line-item-optimization.md

 ---
 title: Microsoft Monetize - Set Up Line Item Optimization
-description: The article explains how to turn on or off Xandr optimization for a line item.
+description: The article explains how to turn on or off optimization for a line item.
 If enabled, users should set performance goals, priorities, and associate the line item with relevant conversion pixels. ms.date: 10/28/2023
 ---